m-kurz/m-kurz.github.io/content/_index.md

           # Add your image background to `assets/media/`.
           filename: turbine.jpg
           filters:
-            brightness: 0.4
+            brightness: 0.35
           size: cover
           position: bottom
           parallax: true
-  #- block: markdown
-  #  content:
-  #    title: '📚 My Research'
-  #    subtitle: ''
-  #    text: |-
-  #      Use this area to speak to your mission.
-I'm a research scientist in the Moonshot team at DeepMind.
-I blog about machine learning, deep learning, and moonshots.

-  #      I apply a range of qualitative and quantitative methods to comprehensively investigate the role of science and technology in the economy.
-  #
-  #      Please reach out to collaborate 😃
-  #  design:
-  #    columns: '1'
   - block: resume-experience
     id: experience
+    draft: true
     content:
       username: marius
     design:
       # Hugo date format
       date_format: 'January 2006'
       # Education or Experience section first?
+      is_education_first: false

+  - block: markdown
+    content:
+      title: 'Hey there 👋'
+      subtitle: ''
+      text: |-
+        🔭   I’ve always been driven by a blend of scientific curiosity and technical challenges.

+        🌟   I thrive on the synergy between science and number crunching—whether it's optimizing algorithms for novel HPC systems, implementing cutting-edge numerical methods or using machine learning to rethink traditional simulations.

+        🚀   In recent years, I've applied HPC to enable large-scale CFD simulations of turbulent flows and explored how machine learning can be used to develop smarter, data-driven turbulence models for large eddy simulation.

+        📝   Along the way, I’ve contributed to several open-source projects both inside and outside these fields.

+        💬   If you're into CFD, HPC, or the fusion of machine learning and simulation, feel free to reach out!
+    design:
+      columns: '1'
+      css_class: dark
+      background:
+        color: black
+        image:
+          filename: turbine.jpg
+          filters:
+            brightness: 0.3
+          size: cover
+          position: bottom
-      is_education_first: true
+          parallax: true

   - block: collection
     id: papers
     content: